lionelmsango/lionelmsango/README.md

 ## 👨‍💻 About Me

-I am an **IT Support & System Administration Specialist** with a strong foundation in network infrastructure, security, and multi-OS environments.
+I am a postgraduate and **IT Support/System Administration and Cybersecurity Specialist** with a strong foundation in network infrastructure, security, and multi-OS environments.
 My GitHub showcases hands-on technical projects demonstrating practical skills in enterprise IT infrastructure management.

 **Background:** M.A. in English Linguistics & Computational Linguistics | Former Academic Researcher turned IT Professional

-**Current Focus:** Building enterprise-grade home labs to master IT infrastructure, network security, and system administration
+**Current Focus:** Building enterprise-grade home labs to master IT Infrastructure, System Administration, Network security and Incident detection and Response.

 ---